Tuuao mai - Volunteer

 1. Buy a trap – we provide these at discounted rates or you can loan them from our very own "Karioi Trap Library".

 2. Report your kills – with our brand new online TrapNZ map.

 We will help guide your set up!
 Join us today!

 All our stoat and rat trap lines are checked by volunteers on the mountain and surrounding coastal areas.
 Traplines vary from easy to steep, well graded to rugged terrain.
 A reasonable level of fitness is generally required to walk the traplines.
 Lines can be allocated to suit the individual and may take from one to six hours depending on location.
 Traps are checked weekly, fortnightly or monthly.
 Training and all trapping materials are provided.
 Your own transport, suitable clothing and footwear are needed to access the trap line.

 Community work involves building trap tunnels, quality control of traps, trap deployments, beach clean-ups, bird counts and trap maintenance.
-Working days are organized on an as-needed basis and includes people of all ages and abilities for 2-6 hrs on any day.
+Working days are organised on an as-needed basis and includes people of all ages and abilities for 2-6 hours on any day.
 Training and materials are provided.
 Register your interest if you would like to be kept up-to-date about these opportunities.

 Seabirds return to the Karioi coastline to establish burrow / nesting sites and rear chicks from April to December each year.
 Monitoring days are scheduled according to weather and moon phases and we have weekly "burrow buddies" that assist us with intensive monitoring and protection of nesting sites during the breeding season.
 All training is provided.
 Please contact us if you are interested in helping with our Oi monitoring program.